 So what is coming up at the moment?
 Lead generation.
 It is a constant theme for any business owner.
 As a client once eloquently told me, if you are not attracting enough clients for your business you are literally ‘stuffed’.
 Yes, they used another word and I would like this blog post to stay up and not be removed by Google!

 Before you say, “it is different in recruitment we need clients and candidates!”
 We know.
 We agree it can be even more complex as a client and a candidate might need a slightly different strategy- though much is similar- more on that another time.

 Going back to this leads issue.
 I was reading a private comment from Drayton Bird, a legendary copywriter I learn heaps from and apparently, 60% of business owners have problems with their lead generation.
 It might be slightly higher or lower in recruitment.

-It often comes up as an issue midyear as we look on the business and workflow planner and October and November look light?
+It often comes up as an issue midyear as we look at the business and workflow planner and October and November look light?
 So why does this lack of leads happen?